nathanhoad/godot_dialogue_manager/docs/Conditions_Mutations.md

 => END
 ```

-In this example, `local.counter` is created when it's first assigned and persists throughout the conversation.
-Once the dialogue ends, all local variables are discarded.
+In this example the `local.counter` is created when it's first assigned and persists throughout the conversation.
+Once the dialogue ends, this variable will be discaded.

 #### Local variables in conditions